shanec-/generator-nullfactory-xrm/README.md

 Even if you skip the above step, the sychrnoization PowerShell script would attempt to install it automatically.
 The PowerShell scripts require a minimum of PowerShell 5.0 and Microsoft.Xrm.Data.PowerShell 2.5.

-## Syncing a Solution to the Project
+## Pull CRM Solution into the Project Structure

-Anytime the CRM solution needs to be synchronized back to the project, execute the script located at `Nullfactory.Xrm.Tooling\Scripts\Pull-CrmSolution.Param.ps1`.
+Anytime the CRM solution needs to be pulled down into the project structure, execute the script located at `Nullfactory.Xrm.Tooling\Scripts\Pull-CrmSolution.Param.ps1`.

 ### Resource Mapping